-Statutes do not require the WEC to maintain written agreements with the Department of Corrections or the Department of Health Services.
+Statutes do not require WEC to maintain written agreements with the Department of Health Services.
 However, WEC and DHS are close partners and WEC staff coordinate with them frequently.
 DHS provides WEC with data from the department of vital records on individuals who have died in the state of Wisconsin.

 Wis.
 Stat. § 6.50(4) requires municipal clerks to identify deceased voters and inactivate their records.
 Wisconsin law does not require WEC to facilitate this exchange of data between DHS and local clerks.
-Clerks often use local sources of reliable information, like obituaries, to deactivate the records of deceased voters.
-However, it is WEC's long standing practice to also provide clerks with data from DHS directly into the state database that they also use to deactivate deceased records.
-WEC believes this is a much more efficient and effective method of ensuring deceased records are deactivated on time than if each of Wisconsin's 1,850 municipal clerks were to try to obtain this data from DHS themselves.
+Clerks often use local sources of reliable information, such as obituaries, to deactivate the records of deceased voters.
+However, it is WEC's long-standing practice to also provide clerks with data from DHS that they also use to deactivate deceased records.
+WEC believes this is a much more efficient and effective method of ensuring deceased records are deactivated on time rather than if each of Wisconsin's 1,850 municipal clerks were to try to obtain this data from DHS themselves.

 The WEC agrees that data exchange agreements are worthwhile and has previously held a memorandum of understanding with DHS.
-WEC staff is currently working to implement LAB's recommendation.
-As a matter of fact, WEC had already initiated discussions with DHS to begin working on an agreement prior to the LAB report.
+WEC staff are currently working to implement LAB's recommendation.
+In fact, WEC had already initiated discussions with DHS to begin working on an agreement prior to the LAB report.
 In the interim, all agencies have agreed that the current data sharing mechanisms are satisfactory and meet all statutory requirements, but all sides are open to improving the process if opportunities are presented during the agreement drafting process.